fargusplumdoodle/dump_dir/README.md

 - `-v`, `--version`: Display the version of `dump_dir`
 - `-s <directory>`: Skip specified directory
 - `--include-ignored`: Include files that would normally be ignored (e.g., those in `.gitignore`)
+- `-m <size>`, `--max-filesize <size>`: Specify the maximum file size to process.
+You can use units like B, KB, or MB (e.g., 500KB, 2MB).
+If no unit is specified, it defaults to bytes.

 #### 📑 Examples